AKA-TiTAN/Coin-currency-HiveExt.dll/README.txt

-"wealth" and "bank" variables will need to be used, (unless you change there decleration in the server_playerSetup.sqf and server_playerSync.sqf  to what ever variables you use to store your player money and bank declerations in your scripts).
+"wealth" and "bank" variables will need to be used, (unless you change them to you own in the server_playerSetup.sqf and server_playerSync.sqf  to what ever variables you use to store your player money and bank declerations in your scripts).
 =======
-i have added a gold folder in my github file, it is quick and dirty edit of Zupa's V1.0 from his github. i am sure he will clean it up if he wishes to use the .dlls
+i have added a gold folder in my github file, it is quick and dirty edit of Zupa's  from his github.

 loads of Credit goes to him for those.